Wing Chun: Origins

-Wing Chun at present
+Modern Wing Chun

-Of the eight Wing Chun lineages, the Ip Man and Yuen Kay-shan lineages are the most profilic branches of Wing Chun worldwide.
+Of the eight Wing Chun lineages, the Ip Man and Yuen Kay-shan lineages are the most prolific branches of Wing Chun worldwide.
 The other lineages are pretty much unknown outside of China, except for the Pan Nam line, which survives in the USA and the Jee Shim / Weng Chun line with a strong presence in Germany.

-Also, Yuen Chai Wan form of Wing Chun has notable presence in Vietnam, with this lineage having earned the moniker of "Vietnamese Wing Chun."
+The Yuen Chai Wan form of Wing Chun has a notable presence in Vietnam, with this lineage having earned the moniker of "Vietnamese Wing Chun".

-In 1949, Ip Man, considered the grandmaster of modern Wing Chun, brought the style from China to Hong Kong and eventually to the rest of the world.
+In 1949, Ip Man, considered the most important grandmaster of modern Wing Chun, brought the style from China to Hong Kong and eventually to the rest of the world.
 Yip Man's most famous student was Bruce Lee, who had studied under Yip Man before he moved to the United States.
 Lee is also credited for popularizing Wing Chun internationally, although he would later develop his own martial arts philosophies (namely Jeet Kune Do) that contain many Wing Chun influences.
+Some masters changed the way of teaching only 1 loyal student because it was a tradition that came because of Qing dynasty's influence and destruction of Southern Shaolin, in order to preserve the style, ancient masters taught only 1 loyal student.

 The Ving Tsun Athletic Association

 The Ving Tsun Athletic Association was founded in 1967 by Cantonese master Ip Man and seven of his senior students so they could teach Wing Chun together and Ip Man would not take on all the work himself.
 The first public demonstration of the Wing Chun fighting system, according to Ip Man, took place in Hong Kong at an official exhibition fight in the winter of 1969 at what was then the Baptist College (now the Hong Kong Baptist University).
-Leung Ting, a student of Ip Man, invited his master and some well-known representatives of the martial arts scene of the time to the college and conducted the exhibition fights in front of the specialist audience.
+Leung Ting, a student of Ip Man, invited his master and some well-known representatives of the martial arts scene of the time to the college and conducted the exhibition fights in front of a specialist audience.
 The Association helped Wing Chun to spread to the rest of the world.

-Organizational structure in modern Europe

-There is no uniform umbrella organization in Europe under which Wing Chun practitioners are grouped, but rather numerous, sometimes competing and divided associations, schools, and individual teachers.
-Most associations do not appear in the legal form of associations that have voluntarily merged to form an association, but as commercial organizations in which associated schools are integrated, which are authorized and certified by the association.
-Some of the associations are organized in a franchise system.

-In some associations, based on the family system that was used in the past, obedience and obligations towards the master and his teacher are emphasized, although these are rarely directly related to their training students.
+International Wing Chun Organization (IWCO)

+The International Wing Chun Organization (IWCO) was founded by Grandmaster Donald Mak in 1997, a respected Wing Chun practitioner and instructor who studied under the Great Grandmaster Chow Tze Chueng.